No demand for Irish Sea BridgePublished 30 December 2020 by Transform Scotland

 Transform Scotland has published its evidence submitted to the Union Connectivity Review, the call for submissions for which ends today.

-In our evidence, we find that there is no evidence case on grounds of travel demand for a fixed link between Scotland and Northern Ireland, but that significant improvements could be made to public transport access to the ferry terminal at Cairnryan.
+In our evidence, we find that there is no evidence base in travel demand terms for a fixed link between Scotland and Northern Ireland.
+Instead we recommend that significant improvements could be made to public transport access to the ferry terminal at Cairnryan.

 In our evidence, we find that there has been a 10% decline in ferry passenger traffic since 2008 (from 1,938,000 to 1,750,000).
 While CAA data shows a 20% increase in air passengers from 827,857 in 2008 to 989,610 in 2019, the overall result is that there has been a decline in the overall travel market between Scotland and Northern Ireland over the past decade.
 This period has also seen a reduction in travel origins/destinations, with the removal of ferry services to Northern Ireland from Stranraer and Troon, and air services from Dundee and Prestwick.